Privacy policy

 What personal data do we collect and how do we use it?

-Our primary goal in collecting personal data from you may be to: (i) verify your identity; (ii) help us deliver our Platform and Services; (iii) improve, develop and market new Services; (iv) carry out requests made by you on the Platform or in relation to our Services; (v) investigate or settle inquiries or disputes; (vi) comply with any applicable law, court order, other judicial process, or the requirements of any regulator; (vii) enforce our agreements with you; (viii) protect the rights, property or safety of us or third parties, including our other clients and users of the Platform or our Services; (ix) provide support for the provision of our Services; (x) conduct research and draw up reports; and (xi) use as otherwise required or permitted by law.
+Our primary purposes for collecting personal data are to: (i) verify your identity; (ii) help us deliver our Platform and Services; (iii) improve, develop and market new Services; (iv) carry out requests made by you on the Platform or in relation to the Services; (v) investigate or settle inquiries or disputes; (vi) comply with any applicable law, court order, other judicial process, or the requirements of any regulator; (vii) enforce our agreements with you; (viii) protect the rights, property or safety of us or third parties, including other users of the Platform or Services; (ix) provide support for the provision of the Platform and Services; (x) conduct surveys and obtain feedback in respect of the Platform and Services; and (xi) use as otherwise required or permitted by law.

-We collect and maintain personal data that you voluntarily submit to us during your use of the Platform and/or our Services to enable us to deliver the Platform and provide the Services.
+We collect and maintain personal data that you voluntarily submit to us during your use of the Platform and/or the Services to enable us to deliver the Platform and provide the Services, including ‘Get in touch via email’ or similar features of the Platform to enable you to contact Ius Laboris or its member or affiliate law firms.

 What is our legal basis?